-To this extent, a qualitative weighting of 10% or greaterwill beis included in the evaluation criteria for formal quotations and public tenders and applied where suppliers are located within the boundaries of the City or where suppliers are able to demonstrate a benefit or contribution to the local economy.
+To this extent, a qualitative weighting of 10% or greaterto a maximum of 20% will beis included in the evaluation criteria for formal quotations and public tenders and applied where suppliers are located within the boundaries of the City or where suppliers are able tocan demonstrate a benefit or contribution to the local economy.
 This evaluation criterion will relate to local economic benefits that result from such processes.